📚 Books listed on the website are not necessarily in stock and may need to be ordered 📚 (1/2)

 'A deeply moving collective memoir' LYSE DOUCET

-In August 2021, as the Taliban approached the gates of Kabul, twenty-one women writers in Afghanistan came online in their WhatsApp chat group: they asked what news others had heard and if everyone was safe.
+In August 2021, as the Taliban approached the gates of Kabul, twenty-one women writers in Afghanistan messaged their WhatsApp group chat: they asked what news other had heard and if everyone was safe.

 Publisher: Hodder & Stoughton